singh-vinayak/pac-man/README.md

 </ul>

 Next steps:
 My next goal is to make a copy of this game and apply logic to the ghost moves.
 At the moment they are choosing a direction to go in at random.
-I want to apply logic that makes them move closer to wherever Pac-man is.
+I want to apply logic that makes them move closer to wherever Pac-man is.<br>